 Pets

 Bringing a pet to Yellowstone may limit your activities in the park.
-Protect your pet and park wildlife by observing these regulations:
+To protect your pet, park wildlife, and the experience of others, please follow these regulations:

 • Pets may not be left in a situation where food, water, shade, ventilation, and other basic needs are inadequate.
 Pets may remain in vehicles for short periods of time, but we recommend that someone stay behind to personally ensure their well being.